tdsticks/tdsticks.github.io/ABOUT.md

 Later, I managed my own email account for VW Credit alongside two other developers.
 When that contract was up, I was presented with the opportunity to form a research and development department at Latcha.
 As the lead developer, I have been working on numerous proof-of-concepts, including creating an object detection mobile app using Python, Tensorflow, and Xcode, as well as a TTS using voice AI technology.
 Another exciting project was building an entire marketing platform in the Cloud, which required a deep dive into learning AWS while also figuring out how to architect and build the platform.
 Additionally, I had to develop training materials for our Delhi office in India.

-More recently, I have taken one of our proof-of-concepts into production with a Ford pilot project, using my standard tech stack of Django, MySQL, Docker, Copilot, and AWS (ECS, RDS, ELB, S3, and CloudFront) to build an API with a content ingestion and management system.
+I have taken one of our proof-of-concepts into production with a Ford pilot project for the 2023 Expedition, using my standard tech stack of Django, MySQL, Docker, Copilot, and AWS (ECS, RDS, ELB, S3, and CloudFront) to build an API with a content ingestion and management system.
 The API feeds content to a native mobile app based on the user scanning their VIN.
 I accessed a few other APIs from Ford to pull data using that VIN and then formulated a content package to respond back to the mobile app, providing the customer's actual vehicle specifics (trim, color, options, etc.).

-Currently, I am working on a few new proof-of-concepts, some of which involve using OpenAI, as well as using Django Wagtail (CMS) to build a client website.
+This year I've been quite busy pushing coding abilites further along with expanding my management skills.
+Some of the more recent projects I've been working on are:

+Building a boat configurator using Django for the API.
+The project has presented many challenges that I've enjoyed solving.
+One of these chanelenges was that the boat company did not provide clean or usable configuration data in order to build out each of their boats.
+Our CG department had been working closely with their engineering team to help extract the required data needed.
+However, I still had to figure out a path to taking that data and turning it into viable configurator data for the API.
+Also, the clients had brought to our attention that we had to use their instance of Azure which I had experienced yet, just AWS.
+It took me the course of about five days to dive in a prove out my stack in Azure DevOps and their portal.
+The project has taken a few turns and was on hold for quite a few months based on the parent clients direction.

+Another really great opportunity has been working on a SaaS project for marketing to dealerships.
+I've always been a big fan of SaaS and I feel it's something our company should be doing more of.
+This has been my first direct ecommerce development project and after a few weeks of research I choose to use Stripe to handle the customers transactions and subscription management.

+Managing and mentoring a team of four developers in Delhi, India for a dynamic SaaS marketing project in AWS, leveraging Node.js and SendGrid

 ##### Side Projects